-If you find the custom version you installed is not being used, add the following code to an .htaccess file in your project's directory:
+If you find the custom version you installed is not being used, add the following code to an .htaccess file in your application directory:

 Make sure to change the username and version to the version you have installed.

 Next, reload Passenger by running the following command in the app's directory: